Partick Thistle F.C.: Club crest and colours

 The first crest to appear on a Partick Thistle kit was a thistle design, and every logo since has featured a thistle.
 The thistle appeared first in 1902, then again in 1909.
 It remained until 1978, when a new logo with the thistle housed inside a roundel was used.
 A modernist logo with the thistle on a rectangle was introduced in 1990, and the current crest was introduced in 2008.

 The Jags flirted with a number of colour schemes in their early years.
 From their inception until 1900 the kits were predominantly blue with red and white trimmings.
 There was then a brief period in which the players wore an orange and black striped top with white shorts and black socks.
 This was replaced in 1905 by a colour scheme close to that used by Aston Villa, before the club reverted to the predominantly blue kits in 1909.
 In season 1936–37 they changed to, and settled upon, the red-yellow-and-black attire for which they are best known, this change having been triggered initially by the club borrowing kits from the local rugby union team, West of Scotland Football Club.

 In 2008–09 and 2009–10, Thistle became the first football club in Scotland to use pink as the primary colour in their away kit.
 In 2008–09 this took the form of silver- and pink-hooped tops.

 During the 2014–15 season, Partick Thistle supported the Breast Cancer Care Charity by wearing a black and pink away shirt, with the charity ribbon on the shirt.
 The partnership saw a portion of kit sale revenue being donated to Breast Cancer Care.

 For the 2019–20 season, Partick Thistle released their new away kit which featured a Rainbow flag design under the sleeves to show support for the LGBT movement.
 By doing so, they became the first Scottish club to incorporate the flag on a football jersey.
 Club executive Gerry Britton said: "We are really pleased with how the strips look and hope the supporters will like them as much as we do.
-We were very clear when putting together the design, that we wanted to make a statement about inclusivity and that’s what inspired the rainbow feature on the away shirt."
+We were very clear when putting together the design, that we wanted to make a statement about inclusivity and that's what inspired the rainbow feature on the away shirt."
+It gained global publicity, including from United States goalkeeper Hope Solo.